wermos/website/README.md

 - Written in plain English.
 - Every equation is derived.
 - Focus on simplicity & accessibility.
 - Books like PBRT (Physically Based Rendering) provide a complete software solution, and chapters from the book describe different parts of the program.
-Unfortunately, Scratchapixel does not provide the source code of a large software solution to which the lessons would refer.
+Scratchapixel does not provide the source code of a large software solution to which the lessons would refer.
 Instead, each lesson focuses on one particular technique, and each lesson comes with its code.
 The goal is to show how the studied technique translates into code in a program that can easily be compiled from the command line and doesn't rely on a complex build system to be tested.

 What Scratchapixel is not: